Texas A&M Coach Kevin Sumlin Receives Racist Hate Mail From Fan

 Mrs. Sumlin is right.
 How does a coach’s record justify calling him a racial slur?
 That is something that can’t be justified.

 Sumlin has been under all sorts of scrutiny over the past week.
-A member of the Texas A&M board of regents called for his firing on facebook of all places.
+A member of the Texas A&M board of regents called for his firing on Facebook of all places.

 It’s good to know that even in such a dark situation the Sumlins are not showing fear.
 It took courage to post such a negative letter on twitter.